micahwoods/atcweb3/content/post/soil-test-interpretation-and-more-4-seminars-in-australia/index.md

 ---

-I was in Sydney, Adelaide, and Brisbane this week to discuss the MLSN approach to soil test interpretation in four seminars organized by [Living Turf](https://livingturf.com.au/).
+I went to Sydney, Adelaide, and Brisbane to discuss the MLSN approach to soil test interpretation in four seminars organized by [Living Turf](https://livingturf.com.au/).

 In these seminars, I explained that the use of the MLSN guidelines is as simple as planning how many beers to buy for an upcoming party.
-And at this party, I want to ensure that I don't run out of beer to serve my friends.
+And at this hypothetical party, I want to ensure that I don't run out of beer to serve my friends.

 {{< figure src="featured.jpg" >}}

-This is a quick summary.
+This is a quick summary of the points I highlighted in the seminars.

 {{< tweet "864929242827464704" >}}